enthought/distarray/quickstart/conda-readme.rst

 [OS X or Linux]

-Note: this script is currently experimental.
+Note: this script is currently *experimental*.

 The ``conda-quickstart`` script attempts to create a new conda environment that includes DistArray, its dependencies, and the dependencies required to build